-I wrote above that "most" people will start a garden from scratch by converting lawn areas.
+While most people will start a garden from scratch by converting lawn areas, that is not always the case.
 In some ways, they are the lucky ones.
 Some of you will have more challenging conditions to deal with when opening up land.

 03 of 13

 This knowledge will continue to come in handy long after you start a garden.
-Weeds will rear their ugly heads again and again, in spite of your best efforts to prevent them.
+Weeds will pop up again and again, in spite of your best efforts to prevent them.

 04 of 13